ttb-git/Berkeley-Final-DataCollection-and-EDA/README.md

 https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data

 #### Results
-Please see the attached notebooks for setailed graphs and conclutions.
+Please see the attached notebooks for setailed graphs and conclusions.

 #### Notebooks